cschneid/sinatra-book/README.md

 Want to help contribute recipes or tutorials into the [Sinatra Book][sinatra-book]?

-Check out the [Sinatra Book Contrib][sinatra-book-contrib] project for all of the recent additions from the community.
+Check out the [Sinatra Recipes][sinatra-recipes] project for all of the recent additions from the community.

 If you're looking for something to work on be sure to check the [issue